KarenBreytenbach/network/docs/gzip.internal.md

 When a file is smaller or equal to the amount of bytes configured on this property the file will skip compression.

-Reason for this is that as the file size decreases to small sizes <1kb GZIP becomes less and less useful.
+The reason for this is that as the file size decreases to small sizes <1kb GZIP becomes less and less useful.
 To save server resources these files are normally served as is, or even better embedded in the page itself as a **data image**.

 Default: ```20 bytes```